lancenacabuan/theosis/README.md

 ---

+You're correct that Section X, titled **"Four Pillars of Theosis: A Framework for Holistic Discipleship,"** is missing from the concise version.
+Below is a condensed version of Section X, incorporating its key elements:

+---

+## **X. Four Pillars of Theosis: A Framework for Holistic Discipleship**
+1. **Exalting the Creator**: Reflect God’s glory in all aspects of life (1 Corinthians 10:31).
+This involves daily gratitude, worship, and pursuing excellence as acts of devotion.
+2. **Emulating Christlikeness**: Grow into the likeness of Christ through intentional discipleship (Romans 8:29).
+Study Scripture, practice humility and forgiveness, and seek mentorship to reflect Christ’s character.
+3. **Exemplifying Consecration**: Live a holy life set apart for God (1 Peter 1:15-16).
+Pursue spiritual disciplines such as prayer, fasting, and repentance, fostering purity of heart and mind.
+4. **Embodying Communion**: Abide in Christ through prayer, sacraments, and union with the Holy Spirit (John 15:5).
+The Eucharist serves as a profound expression of this communion.

+---

 ## *Conclusion*
 Theosis is the believer’s calling to reflect God’s glory and grow into Christ’s likeness.
 Grounded in Scripture and empowered by grace, it transforms lives and restores humanity’s purpose in Christ.